Healthy Angel Food Cake

 - In a small bowl, add the starch, sorghum flour, and salt.

-- Reduce speed to low and slowly add in the erythritol.
-Once that’s added, add the vanilla extract, stevia extract, and almond extract.
+- Reduce speed to low and slowly add in the vanilla sugar.
+Once that's added, add the vanilla extract, stevia extract, and almond extract.
 Beat for a total of 3 minutes.
 Mixture should be stiff and slightly shiny.

 - Take bowl off the mixer and sift in the dry ingredients.
 Fold together, being careful not to deflate the egg whites.
 Deflating some of it is inevitable, but just try to be as gentle as you can and fold as little as possible... you don't want to overmix this.